App version: 0.1.0

 Refinancing your auto loan isn’t always appropriate.
 There are certain situations in which you might consider opting against refinancing, such as:

 • If interest rates have risen since you took out your initial loan: In this scenario, it may be very difficult to find a new loan with a better rate.
-This may be true even if your credit score has improved.
+This may be true even if you’ve built your credit score.

-• If your car is worth less than the amount you still owe: If you’re in this situation, your loan is what’s known as “under water.”
+• If your car is worth less than the amount you still owe: If you’re in this situation, you have an upside down car loan.
 Lenders may be hesitant to extend credit since if you default on your loan, they’ll be unable to recoup their losses by repossessing and selling your vehicle.

 • If you’ve already paid off most of your loan: In this case, refinancing may not make much sense, as the cost of fees can offset the potential savings.